 of fruits and vegetables may also be linked to colorectal cancer.
 Smoking

-Unfortunately, colon cancer is often painless so many people who have colorectal cancer are not aware that they have it.
+Unfortunately, colon cancer is often painless so many people are unaware that they have it.
 Signs and symptoms depend on how advanced the cancer is

 and whether it has spread to other areas, such as the liver or lungs.

-However, a change in your bowel habits (such asconstipation
+However, a change in bowel movements (such as constipation

 or diarrhea) or a change in the caliber of your bowel movements (more